 I know many people are asking these questions:

 - How can we save in a recession?

-- How can we prepare for the 2020 recession?
+- How can we prepare for a recession?

 What is a recession?